(P23.5) Congenital pneumonia due to pseudomonas

 Treatment and Medical Assistance

-• Provide education to the patient and their family about the disease and how to manage it
+• Provide education to family members about the disease

 Icon